 The EU Skills for the Future Summit is a unique venue for cross-cultural exchange, where students working toward sustainability in different thematic and geographical contexts can come together to exchange ideas.
 The students who gather at the Summit are selected by their peers and juries of industry and academic experts for their outstanding innovations developed during intensive Idea Camps in their home countries.

-The students and teacher return home with new perspectives to share with their peers and colleagues, broadening the impact of Skills for the Future in their schools and communities.
+The students and teachers return home with new perspectives to share with their peers and colleagues, broadening the impact of Skills for the Future in their schools and communities.

-In light of the ongoing global Covid-19 pandemic, the EU Skills for the Future Summit will not take place in 2021.
-Instead, we are planning to organise ad-hoc online meetings to celebrate the students’ achievements and create a virtual community around the programme.
+In light of the ongoing global Covid-19 pandemic, the EU Skills for the Future Summit did not take place in 2021.
+Instead, we organised ad-hoc online meetings to celebrate students’ achievements and create a virtual community around the programme.